Aggrik8s-net/.github/profile/README.md

 - [siderolabs/talos](https://github.com/siderolabs/talos) on Proxmox (X864) based VMs,
 - **TBD** an Apple Silicon based Automation toolchain to deploy both of the above on a MacBook.

-The various repositories in this organization allow the deployment of IoT Kubernetes clusters to support research into security, scalability, and repeatability.
-By automating the platform administration we can focus on the applicvation layer "sizzle".

 Examples of businesses that have successfully monetized a Kubernetes based Edge strategy include:
 - [Chick-fil-A - Enterprise Restaurant Compute](https://medium.com/chick-fil-atech/enterprise-restaurant-compute-f5e2fd63d20f),